 Q: When can the Legislature revisit this issue?

-- The 2021 session begins Jan.
-5. The Legislature has authority to make emergency appropriations.
-Gov. Burgum also has the option of calling a special session of the Legislature to deal with this issue and others.
+- The 2021 session began on January 5.
+The Legislature has authority to make emergency appropriations.

-Q: How do we categorize funds if we are using it to offset the shortage in transportation funding?
+Q: How do we categorize funds if we are using ESSER funds for transportation?

 - Funds for transportation would be coded to 12 - Other on the Use of Funds guidance (Appendix B).